zakymzn/zakymzn/README.md

 ### Hi there 👋 I'm Zaky.

-Fresh graduate of Informatics study program from Amikom University Yogyakarta.
+Fresh graduate of Informatics study program from Universitas Amikom Yogyakarta.
 Interested in front-end web and mobile app programming.

 - 📫 How to reach me: mamurzakynurrokhman@gmail.com